 Shadow Health does not collect institutional “educational information”.
 Students complete an assignment in the Shadow Health system and receive a score for the assignment; Institution-assigned assignment grades are not stored in Shadow Health systems.
-Additionally we do not collect or store student transcripts, GPA, course grades, social security number, or academic evaluations.
+Additionally, we do not collect or store student transcripts, GPA, course grades, social security numbers, or academic evaluations.

 Additionally, Shadow Health collects data directly from students; no student data is collected from your institution.
 Some institutions contracting with Shadow Health add contract provisions for Shadow Health to be considered a “school official” of the institution with “legitimate educational interest” in the student data as these terms have been defined under FERPA regulation 34 CFR 99.31.